A graph with many lines, where the x axis is Games and the y axis is Elo rating

 Which of these two people is more suitable for the role of "Software Engineer at Google"?

 Many such pairwise comparisons can be aggregated using something like the Bradley-Terry model.
 That might not sound familiar but if you’ve ever heard of Elo and chess ratings then you have encountered it already.
 Your rating is always relative to another players rating, and if you have say 800 more points than your opponent, Elo gives you a 99% chance of winning.
 We also get a formula for how to update ratings, which has a parameter K. I found it nice to think of this as analogous to the learning rate seen often in machine learning.
-In the Elo system a common value for K is 10, and all you need to know is in any matchup, your points can at most move K points for a big difference in player ratings, and if there are no draws but only win lose, you will at a minimum move K/2 points if you and your opponent have the same rating.
+In the Elo system a common value for K is 10, and all you need to know is in any matchup, your rating can at most move K points for a big difference in player ratings, and if you and your opponent have the same rating you will move K/2 points.

 OK, let’s try it!
 I chose a first player randomly and then a second player based on a normal distribution of ratings around the first player, so that closer match ups are a little more likely.
 After each match we recalculate Elo ratings and go again.
 I used LLama3.1-instruct 70B quantized to 4 bits since that’s what will fit on my GPUs.
 Also, I use a little less than half of available comments, coming out to 12.5k tokens per person to keep things fast.
 Each comparison still takes almost 20 seconds so I run this for a while.